swarupv1/jinja2-deep-dive-day2/challenges/10-batfish/solution/README.md

 #### Task 1 - Snapshot Import

 In this question you were asked:
-> From the helper file `bf_snapshot_importer.py` can you determine the line where the snapshot is initialized using the supplied snapshot path.
+> From the helper file `bf_snapshot_importer.py` can you determine the line where the snapshot is initialized using the supplied snapshot path?

 From looking into this file you will see that the following line is used to initialize the snapshot.
 ```python